oliviergob/aws-lambda-ec2-snapshots/README.md

 ### Still left TODO
-* Review logging level as it will create lot of noise at the moment with a big estate.
-* Add a configurable list of tags to be carried over from the instance down to the snapshot.
-A user could want tag its snapshots with an application name or a project name already held by the instance
+* Test how it would perform with a large estate.
+Can it finish in the allocated 5 minutes?
+Are there too many API calls?
+Do we need to create threads to run each instance in parallel?